Children missing from home

 What to do if your child goes missing

 When a child runs away or goes missing it can be very upsetting for any parent or carer.
 Try not to panic.
 Instead, follow these three steps:

 Check for signs of where they might have gone.
 Check their room, check social media, call their friends, check their friends' social media.

 Has there been a change in behaviour recently?
-Have they: been wearing different clothes, using substances, changing their friends or their circumstances in any way?
+Have they been wearing different clothes, using substances, changing their friends or circumstances in any way?

 Call the police.
 You don't have to wait 24 hours.
 Keep a log of the police officer you have spoken to and dial 101 for updates.